BranchMetrics/ios-branch-deep-linking-attribution/README.md

 These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.
 For more information, see the [Rewards] (https://dev.branch.io/recipes/referral_links_with_incentives/#rewards) section in the [documentation portal](https://dev.branch.io/recipes/referral_links_with_incentives/#rewards).

-**Warning**: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
+**Warning**: For a promo program, you should not use unique awards for custom events and redeem pre-identify call.
 This can allow users to cheat the system.

 ### Get Reward Balance